Sakura Wars: Staff

 All titles from 1996 to 2005 were developed by the same central team.
 These included writer Satoru Akahori, artists Kōsuke Fujishima and Hidenori Matsubara, director and later chief director Tomoyuki Ito, producer and later executive producer Noriyoshi Ohba, and designer Takaharu Terada.
 Hiroi had contributed to all the projects as a general producer.
 Red Entertainment co-developed the games with an internal Sega team which shifted identity over the years—originally known as CS2 R&D during development of the first two Sakura Wars, the team was renamed Overworks in 2000 when Sega consolidated its 9 semi-autonomous subsidiaries into six studios; they worked on the series between Sakura Wars 3 and Sakura Wars V: Episode 0.
 Sakura Wars: So Long, My Love was developed by the same team as part of Sega's GE2 R&D division, the same team which would develop Valkyria Chronicles.
-The 2019 Sakura Wars was developed by a team within Sega's CS2 R&D division, a newer group including Sonic Team.
+Shin Sakura Wars was developed by a team within Sega's CS2 R&D division, a newer group including Sonic Team.
 New team members included character designer Tite Kubo, and writers Jiro Ishii and Takaaki Suzuki, all famous names in anime and video games respectively.
 Hiroi remained in a supervisory role, and also wrote the theme song lyrics.

 Other developers worked on the series alongside Sega and Red Entertainment, including Idea Factory, who created the Wii port of So Long, My Love; Jupiter Corporation, producers of the Sakura Wars GB duology and the Pocket Sakura peripheral; and Neverland, who developed Dramatic Dungeon: Sakura Wars.
 A notable feature of the series is its FMV anime sequences.
 The first game's scenes were animated by Sega's animation subsidiary, Kyokuichi Tokyo Movie (now known as TMS Entertainment).
 From Thou Shalt Not Die to Fall in Love, Maidens, they were produced by Production I.G.
 For So Long, My Love, the scenes were primarily produced by M.S.C.
-In the 2019 Sakura Wars, the anime FMV sequences were produced by Sanzigen.
+In Shin Sakura Wars, the anime FMV sequences were produced by Sanzigen.